jiddon/resume/jpi_cv.md

 :   **MPHYS Physics**\
     *University of Liverpool*

-    - Specialised in detector physics • Grade: First Class
+    - Integrated mastors, specialised in detector physics • Grade: First Class
     - Masters project: ‘Inner Tracking System Upgrade of the ALICE Experiment at the LHC’, characterisation of silicon CMOS MAPS chips.

 ---